Can I Sponsor My Same-Sex Partner for a U.S. Green Card? Learn more about the eligibility and application process.

 Equality in Marriage

-The following are the requirements that need to be met for the spouses of the U. S citizens, regardless of gender, to get a green card, as with most matters related to immigration, there are some issues that same-sex couples face.
+The following are the requirements that need to be met for the same-sex partner green card, regardless of gender, to get a green card, as with most matters related to immigration, there are some issues that same-sex couples face.

 Recognition of Same-Sex Marriages